PierreCapo/personal-blog/content/blog/cleaning-disk-space/index.md

 ## Deleting outdated versions of iOS

-Now that you have cleaned up your simulator, we can also remove from XCode iOS versions that you don't use anymore (it can be still downloaded again if you need them in a potential future).
+Now that you have cleaned up your simulator, we can also remove from XCode, versions of iOS that you won't use anymore because they are not used by your users.
+They can be still downloaded again if needed.

 ```Bash
 $ cd ~/Library/Developer/Xcode/iOS DeviceSupport